IUREDCap/redcap-etl/docs/DeveloperGuide.md

 could be stored in a different directory, but directory tests/coverage has been set up to be ignored by Git.

+### Writing new tests

+ETL configuration files, transformation rules files, and SQL files for tests need to be placed in the following directory:

+    ./tests/config-init

+The name of each configuration file needs to include the project name it accesses, e.g., "basic-demography", "repeating-events", or "visits".
+The test setup script (.bin/tests_setup.php) searches for this to know which API URL and token values to use from the test configuration file **./tests/config.ini**.
+The ETL configuration files are copied by the script to the **./tests/config** directory with the API URL, API token, and database connection values set to the values in the **./tests/config.ini** file.:

+The name of the configuration file also needs to contain the name of the database system used (if any).
+And "-ssl" is added to the database system name if is is used for tests that require the database to support SSL (secure) connection.
+Possible values include:

+    mysql
+    mysql-ssl
+    postgresql
+    sqlite
+    sqlserver
+    sqlserver-ssl

 API Documentation
 -----------------------------------